JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 ## Conclusions

 There was even time to make **Data Analytics recaps** and create (not that much ship) [***better* SaaS products**](#shipping-products).

+Imagine that after all of this, you do couple Tech interviews and someone from HR asks you what are your plans for self-development.

+Tell me its not laughable :)

 {{< cards cols="1" >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/making-soap-at-home/" title="I also got time to made soap at home couple times| Post ↗" >}}